reserve-protocol/dtf-rebalance-lib/docs/auction-algorithm.md

-# Open Auction Algorithm Documentation
+# Auction Algorithm

 ## Overview

-The open auction algorithm is a sophisticated mechanism for rebalancing portfolios (called "Folios") through a series of auction rounds.
+The auction algorithm is a sophisticated mechanism for rebalancing portfolios (called "Folios") through a series of auction rounds.
 The algorithm determines what tokens to buy and sell, at what prices, and in what quantities to transition a portfolio from its current state to a target composition.

 The algorithm is designed to handle any number of tokens and supports three types of rebalances, each with different approaches to manipulating weights and limits.

+Initially `getStartRebalance()` is called to prepare the initial rebalance parameters.
+Any number of auctions (serially) are then launched via successive calls to `getOpenAuction()`.

 ## Key Concepts